-The Group's activities expose it to credit risks, market risks (including foreign currency risks, interest rate risks and equity price risks) and liquidity risks.
+The Group's activities expose it to credit risks, market risks (including foreign currency risks and interest rate risks) and liquidity risks.
 The Group's overall risk management strategy seeks to minimise adverse effects from the volatility of financial markets on the Group's financial performance.